vidify/vidify/README.md

 The changelog and more information about this program's versions can be found in the [Releases page](https://github.com/vidify/vidify/releases).

+### External player implementations
+The Vidify external player has an open protocol for anyone to implement their own app or program to play the videos.
+You can read more about how it works in this [wiki article](https://github.com/vidify/vidify/wiki/%5BDEV%5D-External-Player-Protocol).

 ### Tests
 You can run the module locally with `python -m vidify`.